vilisimo/website/content/projects/books-crud.md

 - JDBI
 - Docker

-There is no complex logic.
 It mostly consists of wiring components and libraries to check how they work with one another.
-In the future, however, it might serve as a useful reminder of how things work.
+Hence, it really is a simple CRUD app.